hack-the-crisis-web/htc-web/README.md

 ## Purgecss

 This plugin uses [gatsby-plugin-purgecss](https://www.gatsbyjs.org/packages/gatsby-plugin-purgecss/) and [bulma](https://bulma.io/).
 The bulma builds are usually ~170K but reduced 90% by purgecss.

+## Lambda

+Usage locally: `npm run build:lambda && npm run start:lambda` for each lambda function change.
+Access lambdas at `localhost:9000/hello` etc.

+Netlify should get the lambda dependencies automatically, so don't push changes to the `netlify.toml` file, these are for local dev only.

 # CONTRIBUTING